ppgia-unifor/kubow/samples/voting-app/README.md

 ## Note

-The [original voting](https://github.com/dockersamples/example-voting-app) application only accepts one vote per client, however, this version registers votes even if a vote has already been submitted from a client.
+The [original voting](https://github.com/dockersamples/example-voting-app) application only accepts one vote per client.
+However, this version registers votes even if a vote has already been submitted from a client.

+## Acknowledges

+Voting app was originally developed by the Docker Team.
+The source code is available [here](https://github.com/dockersamples/example-voting-app).